URBAN SENSITIVITY

 Human spontaneity has matured through liberation of the senses to discovery of purer insights into the self.
 However, rapid changes that take place in cities have greatly disturbed the regular rhythm of human life and numbed the cognitive capacity of the senses with which we are intrinsically endowed.
 We have lost the basic means of communication which are rooted in the senses and rhythms spontaneously leaned and acquired through contact with nature and culture over a long period.

 In urban life this loss has a tremendous effect on us: alienated parent-children relationships; public education reduced to a mere shell; non-humanistic approaches predominant in the medical services; increased numbers of psychosomatic patents; and a lack of imagination creative power in the sciences and humanities.
-We now face the need to uncover the biorhythms and sensitivity buried in urban life and do away with the “unseen order” that prevents them from manifesting and maturing.

 Fragment 3:Conflict of Sensitivity with Reality